2022 City Elections

 Voters must be UK, Commonwealth or EU citizens.
-Businesses and other organisations in the City can nominate those who have worked for them here for at least one year since 1 September 2020 – including those working remotely on a temporary basis due to Covid-19.
+Businesses and other organisations in the City can nominate those who have worked for them here for at least one year since 1 September 2020.
+Those working from home on a temporary basis due to Covid-19 are still eligible to register, as long as they still have a physical workplace in the City.
 They can also appoint voters who meet other qualifications: please see the notes on the voter registration form.
 If a voter lives outside the City, they can be registered for local elections in both places.

 A chance to showcase your diversity